Toledo White Stockings

 The Toledo White Stockings were a minor league baseball team based in Toledo, Ohio.
-In 1894 and 1895, Toledo teams played exclusively as members of the Class A level Western League.
+In 1894 and 1895, Toledo teams played exclusively as members of the Class A (highest minor league level) Western League.
 Toledo was known as the "Swamp Angels" in 1895, before the team relocated as the result of Blue laws.
 The Western League evolved to become today's American League in 1901.
 The team hosted minor league home games at both Whitestocking Park and Ewing Street Park.